bonni208/Business_Ethics/Business_Ethics.md

 While you are playing, remember that the goal is to be unethical in your approaches.
 The better you are at using the tactics that unethical people use to manipulate people online, the faster the game will go for you and the more followers you will acquire.

 When I (Dr. B) first started playing it, the game was taking forever, because I would tell it that I wasn't feeling super good about manipulating people this way...
 Until I went all in and just got ruthless and stopped caring about being ethical.
+Feel free to go fast through the game and just try to be as unscrupulous as you can, while growing your following and building credibility (though not in the most ethical of ways, of course, hence the premise of the game...).

 ![Bad News Website: From fake news to chaos!
 How bad are you?
 Get as many followers as you can.
 Words in brightly-colored squares: Lie, manipulate, destroy, obscure, ignore, attack](https://innovatelearning.s3.amazonaws.com/2025-01-20_12-22-20.jpg)